wrlpeake/ruby-TTT-starter-project/README.md

 # Ruby Tic-Tac-Toe Starter Project - Will Peake

-This is a Tic-Tac-Toe (AKA Knoughts & Crosses here in the UK) game written in Ruby using TDD.
+This is a Tic-Tac-Toe (AKA Knoughts & Crosses here in the UK) game written in Ruby using TDD, making use of the `rspec` and `guard` gems.

 ## Setup